 The neuroactive ligand receptor interaction pathway, as mapped by the Kyoto encyclopedia of genes and genomes (KEGG) database, is a complex signaling network that involves the interaction of hormones, neurotransmitters and neuropeptides with their specific receptors primarily G protein coupled receptors (GPCRs).
 This pathway plays a pivotal role in mediating endocrine and neuroendocrine functions in animals, including poultry.
-Studies by Li et al. (2018) and Naulé et al. (2021) have linked neuroactive ligand receptor interactions to key physiological processes such as feed intake, weight gain, stress response and sexual maturation in chickens and other animals.
+Studies by Li et al. (2018) and Naulé et al. (2021) have linked neuroactive ligand receptor interactions to key physiological processes such as feed intake, weight gain, stress response and sexual maturation in poultry.
 In KEGG pathway maps, genes such as TSH, FSH and LHB are highlighted in red, indicating their importance as central endocrine regulators.
 Their expression and receptor interaction confirmed a strong genetic influence on multiple physiological traits.
-The green highlighted genes in the dataset, including TSH, were detected in the present study, confirming active expression of the TSHβ gene in the analyzed chicken breeds.
+The green highlighted genes in the dataset, including TSH, were detected in the present study, confirming active expression of the TSHβ gene in the analyzed broiler strain.

 The thyroid stimulating hormone beta subunit (TSHβ) gene encodes the β-subunit of TSH, which binds to the TSH receptor (TSHR) on thyroid follicular cells to stimulate the production of thyroid hormones (T3 and T4).
 These hormones are crucial regulators of growth, metabolism, thermoregulation and neurodevelopment in birds (Shahid et al., 2023).
 TSHβ and its associated receptor system, particularly the thyroid stimulating hormone receptor (TSHR), belong to the Class A rhodopsin-like subfamily of G protein-coupled receptors (GPCRs).
-This family includes receptors for amines (e.g., dopamine (DRD), trace amines (TAAR), histamine (HRH), acetylcholine (CHRM)), peptides (e.g., neuropeptide Y receptor (NPYR), oxytocin receptor (OXTR)) and hormones (e.g., thyrotropin releasing hormone receptor (TRHR), gonadotropin releasing hormone receptor (GNRHR)).
+This family includes receptors for amines (e.g., dopamine (DRD), trace amines (TAAR), histamine (HRH), acetylcholine (CHRM)), peptides (e.g., neuropeptide Y receptor (NPYR), oxytocin receptor (OXTR)) and hormones (e.g., thyrotropin releasing hormone receptor (TRHR), gonadotropin releasing hormone receptor (GNRHR)) (ref).
 These receptors are involved in key physiological functions such as mood regulation, appetite, social behavior, reproduction and homeostasis (Baribeau and Anagnostou, 2015; Pei et al., 2016; Gasmi et al., 2023; Khalil et al., 2024).

 In addition, other signaling components, such as ionotropic receptors including GABA receptors (GABRA/B), glutamate receptors (GRIN, GRM) and nicotinic acetylcholine receptors (CHRN) mediate fast synaptic transmission (Sallard et al., 2021; Viscardi et al., 2021; Rivera-Perez et al., 2021; Soares et al., 2024).
 Although these are not GPCRs, they are part of the broader neuroactive ligand receptor interaction pathway.
 Receptors such as TRPV1 (a transient receptor potential channel) and P2RX (a purinergic ion channel) also contribute to neuronal communication and pain sensation.

 The thyroid hormone receptor (THR), on the other hand, is a nuclear receptor that modulates gene transcription in response to T3/T4 hormones (Puchałowicz et al., 2014; González-Ramírez et al., 2017; Fiveable, 2024).
 The interaction of TSHβ with its receptor and downstream signaling networks shows its regulatory importance in metabolism, growth, reproduction and stress adaptation.
-This supports the pleiotropic effects of TSHβ beyond thyroid hormone regulation, as it influences multiple physiological systems.
+This supports the pleiotropic effects of TSHβ beyond thyroid hormone regulation, as it influences multiple physiological systems(ref).

-Conclusion and Future Perspectives
+Conclusion and recommendations

-This study identified four SNPs in the TSHβ gene of chickens, including three in the 5′UTR and one synonymous coding variant.
-Among these, SNP4 in the 3′UTR/downstream region emerged as the most functionally relevant, showing breed specific fixation.
-The presence of multiple haplotypes in Ross 308 but not in FUNAAB Alpha shows stronger selection and genetic diversity in the commercial line.
+This study identified four SNPs in the TSHβ gene of broilers, including three in the 5′UTR and one synonymous coding variant.
+Among these, SNP4 in the 3′UTR/downstream region emerged as the most functionally relevant, showing strain specific fixation.
+The presence of multiple haplotypes in Ross 308 but not in FUNAAB Alpha broiler shows stronger selection and genetic diversity in the commercial broiler strains.
 Pathway analysis confirmed TSHβ involvement in HPT axis and neuroactive ligand receptor interaction pathway.
-Collectively, these findings support the reports that TSHβ is a pleiotropic candidate gene for growth regulation in chickens, making it a viable target for genetic improvement programs.
+Collectively, these findings support the reports that TSHβ is a pleiotropic candidate gene for growth regulation in commercial broiler, making it a viable target for genetic improvement programs.